 Susquehanna Township High School has an excellent educational program taught by a talented and dedicated faculty.
 STHS is a place where essential skills are learned, knowledge is explored and ideas are critically analyzed and evaluated.

 Please allow me to highlight the various aspects of STHS that benefit students:

-- STHS offers a wide range of academic classes, including 18 Honors and Advanced Placement courses, two foreign languages and a variety of college preparatory electives.
+- STHS offers a wide range of academic classes, including over 20 Honors and Advanced Placement courses, two foreign languages and a variety of college preparatory electives.
 Concurrent enrollment in Harrisburg Area Community College courses is possible for enrichment.
 Our students have the advantage of selecting a schedule of eight courses a year.